Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 For over 130 years, Voiello has been a symbol of quality pasta.
 Established in 1879, the company expanded its reach beyond its original location in Campania, growing its presence nationwide and abroad.

-Regarded by many as one of the best dried pasta from Italy, Voiello pasta is made from 100% Golden Wheat (Grano Aureo), highly valued for its high protein content (14%) and gluten.
+Many regard the Voiello pasta as one of the best-dried pasta from Italy.
+It is made from 100% golden wheat (Grano Aureo), which is highly valued for its high protein content (14%) and gluten.

 The pasta is bronze-drawn, and its label has been recently redesigned in a retro style.
 Voiello offers diverse shapes, including linguine rigate, gran fusilli, and grooved spaghetti.